makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 #### [Mainnet] Update sDAI Oracle to Use Fixed DAI/USD at $1

-If this executive proposal passes, the Spark Proxy Spell will update the sDAI Oracle to use a fixed DAI/USD price of $1 multiplied by the sDAI/DAI redepmtion rate from the sDAI contract.
+If this executive proposal passes, the Spark Proxy Spell will update the sDAI Oracle to use a fixed DAI/USD price of $1 multiplied by the sDAI/DAI redemption rate from the sDAI contract.

 #### [Mainnet] Onboard PT-sUSDe-26Dec2024 and PT-sUSDe-27Mar2025 to Morpho Spark DAI Vault